jensarps/AMD-feature/README.md

 You are building a web-app and your targets are different browsers with different capabilities.
-Again, you wouldn't want to put the code for all browsers in one file, but instead seperate code for different targets into different implementations and use has.js to do runtime feature detection to load the best implementation for the current browser.
+Again, you wouldn't want to put the code for all browsers in one file, but instead separate code for different targets into different implementations and use has.js to do runtime feature detection to load the best implementation for the current browser.

 Example 3
 =========

-You're building an app that has different capabilites in the free and premium version.
+You're building an app that has different capabilities in the free and premium version.
 So you can use the dynamic implementation map to easily switch between versions during development and use a specific map to build the code to deploy.